 - On edge of pastry closest to you, lay a long, thin wooden dowel horizontally on top of the walnut mixture.
 Gently lift one sheet of dough, wrap it around dowel to secure, then roll completely to end of pastry piece.
 Leave dowel at end of sheets.

 - Brush another layer with butter and lift previously rolled dough on the one layer closet to you and roll one more time.
+You will use a total of 2 sheets of phyllo dough per roll.

 - Place seam side down on working surface and using both hands on either end of dowel, squish the two ends together to make the crinkled baklava.